Table of Contents

 Talent Acquisition: It prioritises quality, cultural alignment, and future capabilities.
 The right candidates often align perfectly with the company’s long-term objectives.

 Recruitment: This process emphasises immediate availability, essential qualifications, and short-term capability.
-It focuses to perform defined tasks or roles quickly.
+It focuses on performing defined tasks or roles quickly.

 Talent Acquisition: It works with a long-term and strategic perspective.
-It’s timelines are flexible and aims to sustained success and carefully curate talented candidates.
+Its timelines are flexible and aim to sustain success and carefully curate talented candidates.

 Recruitment: This has shorter timelines as it aims to emphasise efficiency and filling roles immediately.
 It hires candidates as swiftly as possible to reduce business disruption.